au-ts/microkit_tutorial/website/src/part1.md

 A protection domain is an abstraction created by Microkit and is made up of various seL4 primitives.
 The main ones are:
 * A thread-control-block (TCB), because in order to actually have a thread of execution, seL4 needs to create a thread.
 * A virtual address-space, known as a VSpace.
 This is what memory the kernel allows the PD to access.
-By default all that is in the VSpace is the ELF[^2] of the PD, so it can execute its own code, and nothing else.
+By default all that is in the VSpace is the ELF[^elf] of the PD, so it can execute its own code, and nothing else.
 * A capability space, known as a CSpace.
 Each protection domain has its own CSpace which is a data structure that holds all the capabilities that a PD has access to.

-[^2]: ELF stands for Executable and Linkable Format, it is just a standard format to compile programs into.

 As you can see, there is not lot a PD can actually do by default.
 And this is **intentional**.
 We do not want PDs to be able to access anything unless we explicitly allow it.
 This is allowed by the capability system, as all resources